ShoreShop/ShoreModel_Benchmark/submissions/CoSMoS-COAST-Nonstat_YM/README.md

 ### Model implementation
 The CoSMoS-COAST model was applied to ***Task1.Short-term prediction***, ***Task2.Medium-term prediction***, and ***Task3.Long-term prediction***.
-For all transects togeather, the model parameters were calibrated using wave ($H_s$, $T_p$, $\theta$) and smoothed shoreline data from 1940 to 2018 using the littoral-cell-based Ensemble Kalman Filter Algorithm (EnKF).
+For all transects togeather, the model parameters were calibrated using wave ($H_s$, $T_p$, $\theta$) and shoreline data from 1999 to 2018 using the littoral-cell-based Ensemble Kalman Filter Algorithm (EnKF).
-For nonstationary parameters of the cross-shore component, based on the correlation between calibrated parameters and long-term wave climates, future states were predicted following [[1]( https://doi.org/10.3389/fmars.2022.1012041)].
+For nonstationary parameters for cross-shore sediment transport of the cross-shore component, based on the correlation between calibrated parameters and long-term wave climates, future states were predicted following [[1]( https://doi.org/10.3389/fmars.2022.1012041)].
 The model with calibrated stationary parameters and predicted nonstationary parameters was then used to predict shoreline positions from 2019 to 2100.

 ### Model classification